izzyreal/vmpc-docs/getting_started.rst

 ^^^^^^^^^^^^^^^^^^
 VMPC2000XL can function fine on audio output only, but this is also the absolute minimum you will need to configure correctly.
 Audio input and MIDI in/out can be configured to your liking.

 Note that for audio out to work well, an audio device needs to be selected, as well as which output channels of this device you want to activate.
 If your device supports more than 2 mono outputs, VMPC2000XL can make use of them.
-Up to 10 mono outputs can be used simultaneously, congruent with an MPC2000XL that has the M208P 8 output expansion board.
+Up to 10 mono outputs can be used simultaneously, congruent with an MPC2000XL that has the M208P output expansion board.

-Up to 2 mono inputs can be activated.
-A single mono input, such as the internal microphone of a MacBook, also works (though VMPC2000XL will treat this single input as a left channel and duplicate it to the right channel).
+Up to 2 mono inputs can be activated at a time.
+A single mono input, such as the internal microphone of a MacBook, also works.
+Note, however, that such a mono input is treated by VMPC2000XL as a stereo input where both channels are the same.

 .. note::

-  On iPadOS, VMPC2000XL does not allow recording from Bluetooth devices, because this would result in 16KHz playback rates.
-This playback rate is beyond the control of the application and the user.
-When you connect for example a pair of Bluetooth headphones that have a built-in mic, this built-in mic will be ignored, and VMPC2000XL will keep using the iPad's internal mic for recording new sounds, while playback will keep going over the Bluetooth headphones.
+  On iPadOS, VMPC2000XL does not allow recording from Bluetooth devices, because this would result in a playback and recording sample rate of 16kHz.
+So, when you connect, for example, a pair of Bluetooth headphones that have a built-in mic, this built-in mic will be ignored, and VMPC2000XL will keep using the iPad's internal mic for recording new sounds, while playback will be going over the Bluetooth headphones.

 Sample rate
 ^^^^^^^^^^^
-The sample rate is generally best left at 44.1KHz or 48KHz, but you can run VMPC2000XL at any sampling rate that suits your needs.
+The sample rate is generally best left at 44.1kHz or 48kHz, but you can run VMPC2000XL at any sampling rate that suits your needs.

 Audio buffer size
 ^^^^^^^^^^^^^^^^^